Video: Tattooed porch pirate poses as delivery person

-LAKEWOOD, Colo.
-(KDVR) — Porch pirates in Colorado have been getting creative during this year’s holiday gift-buying rush.
+Porch pirates in Colorado have been getting creative during this year’s holiday gift-buying rush.
+KTLA’s sister station KDVR reports.

 A viewer who submitted footage to Nexstar’s KDVR recently captured video of what appeared to be two porch pirates arriving outside his home in Lakewood.
 The video shows a woman and an accomplice in a waiting vehicle.